-The trading activities of Chinese companies with European countries are subject to specific regulations, among which, we mention the importance of the EORI number or the Economic Operators and Registration Identification code.
-One of our Chinese lawyers can give full support for EORI registration in 2025 and can explain to you the rights involved.
+The trading activities of Chinese companies with European countries are subject to specific regulations, among which we mention the importance of the EORI number or the Economic Operators and Registration Identification code.
+One of our Chinese lawyers can give full support for EORI registration in 2026 and can explain to you the rights involved.

 Table of Contents

-The EORI number was implemented in July 2009 by the European Commission for better and faster control of the customs activities within the territory of EU, alongside extra security and modernization.
-This kind of number is assigned to any company with trading activities in EU and it is formed of the VAT number, the country’s code, and other digits.
-This is the proper way to verify a company and its operations by the customs authorities and administration of the country in which the goods need to enter or exist.
+The EORI number was implemented in July 2009 by the European Commission for better and faster control of customs activities within the territory of the EU, alongside extra security and modernization.
+This kind of number is assigned to any company with trading activities in the EU, and it is formed of the VAT number, the country’s code, and other digits.
+This is the proper way to verify a company and its operations by the customs authorities and administration of the country in which the goods need to enter or exit.
 An EORI number assigned to a company in China is needed for:

 - submitting the Entry Summary Declaration and lodging the Exit Summary Declaration;